syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 jenkins.marketplace.kratix.io          2024-01-26T16:16:13Z
 ```

-Kratix will also write a declaration of state to the State Store, informing any worker destinations that they should install the Promise Dependencies.
+Kratix will also write a declaration of state to the State Store, informing any destinations that they should install the Promise Dependencies.
 For the Jenkins Promise, the Dependencies include the Jenkins Operator.

 <figure className="diagram">
   <InstallSuccessDiagram className="large"/>